-Additionally, studies at Vanderbilt have also shown that provision of balanced nutrition rather than simply carbohydrate reduces hypoglycemia rates.
+Additionally, a study at Vanderbilt found that the provision of balanced nutrition rather than simply carbohydrate reduces hypoglycemia rates.

 II.
 Burn Pathophysiology and Implication on Hyperglycemia

 The hypermetabolic state induced from injury predisposes the burn patient to infectious complications and impairs wound healing through glycation and immunoglobins and suppression of acute phase reactants.
 It decreases tensile wound strength and reduces success of graft take.
 This natural response from the body also stimulates gluconeogenesis, glycogenolysis and insulin resistance.
 Admission hyperglycemia has been shown to be a risk factor for poor outcomes in trauma, and a recent study shows that the same holds true for burns.
 This independently predicts the development of bacteremia, UTI, and pneumonia.
 However, a diagnosis of diabetes was not found to be a predictor of infection or mortality.